Policy & Advocacy

 What is the Hunger Advocacy Network?

 Facilitated by San Diego Hunger Coalition, the Hunger Advocacy Network (HAN or “the Network”) is a collaborative of 21 human service agencies, food banks and advocacy organizations working to shape state and federal policies to end hunger.
-Nicky Riordan of Feeding San Diego currently serves as HAN’s Chair and Karla Samayoa of 2-1-1 San Diego serves as Vice Chair.
+Nicky Riordan, Nonprofit Services Manager for the San Diego Food Bank currently serves as HAN’s Chair and Karla Samayoa Enrollment Center Programs Manager for 2-1-1 San Diego serves as Vice Chair.

 These organizations are on the front lines of addressing the diverse needs of low-income, food insecure San Diegans on a daily basis, including providing emergency food assistance, affordable housing, healthcare services, nutrition education, technical assistance to schools, and much more.
 However, while we strive to meet the needs of today, ending hunger in San Diego can only be accomplished by large-scale, systems change.
 Together we make lasting change, improving food assistance and addressing root causes of hunger, to create a hunger-free tomorrow.